/* * external links open in new window */

 I stopped at an unmarked viewpoint to take this photo while I was leaving the park at sunset.

 • Filters: A circular polarizer is a big help with the blue skies and helps reduce glare on the rocks, especially when shooting petroglyphs in the sun.
-A graduated neutral density filter could also be helpful with contrast but can be time consuming.
+A graduated neutral density filter would also be helpful with contrast but can be time consuming.

 • Take a Tripod: The wind is fierce so change lenses in your car or take two camera bodies.
 I’d recommend a tripod in low light or even with the teleconverter since the wind will knock you around.
 I used my Peak Design Travel Tripod, and it was perfect with my 70-200mm with the 2X teleconverter.